oerpli/ForthMastermind/README.md

 ### Usage
 * Enter init to generate a new solution and then play.
 * Put numbers on the stack and then enter `??` to test the solution.
-Outputs number of correct colors (col) and correct color on correct position (pos)
+Outputs number of correct colors (col) and correct color on correct position (pos) as well as the tries so far.
 * Use `shittyknuth` if you're to dense to solve it on your own.
 This runs an inefficient version of Knuth's mastermind algorithm and outputs the solution.
-If you're in time trouble use `greatknuth` instead as it's much faster!
+* If you're in time trouble use `greatknuth` instead as it's much faster!

 #### Example usage
     init